mdabir1203/42_WOB_AI_Community/README.md

 ## Roadmap for AI Community: [[ July - September ]]

 1. Work on 3 Projects based on previous Projects
-2. Share and Summarize the learning together
+2. Share and Summarize the learning together in Notion and Github
 3. Ask for mentors for Workshop